 Many parents in Sarasota are looking for resources and support for how to talk with their children about racism and privilege, and how to support the development of values of racial equity and justice.
 This workshop provides the opportunity for participants to reflect on their own racial attitudes while also learning and practicing ways to discuss racism with their children.

 ATTENTION: Registering for this workshop is a commitment to all (4) Zoom sessions.
 Since the workshops have limited space to allow for an intimate learning environment, we ask that if you are NOT able to commit to all 4 sessions to please leave space for those who can.
-Additional dates will continue to be announced that may work better for your schedule and needs.
-Thank you for understanding.

 Miss an event?
 Find a recap in our archive below!